dremixam/CobblemonPastureLoot/README.md

 - `tick_per_minute`: The number of ticks per minute.
 Should stay at 1200.
 - `drop_chance_per_minute`: The chance for each pokémon dropping an item each minute.
 - `item_blacklist`: A list of items that should not be dropped by the pokémons.
+- `legacy_flatten_item_quantity`: False for using Cobblemon loot table logic, false to have all items on the loot table have the same drop chances (legacy behavior).

 ```json
 {